Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Data-Driven Construction of SBC

-where $g_{i_1}$-$g_{i_5}$ are the functions as defined in~\eqref{Eq:10}.
+and $g_{i_1}$-$g_{i_5}$ are the functions as defined in~\eqref{Eq:10}.
 We denote the optimal value of $\text{SOP}_\text{N}$ by $\eta_{N_i}^*$.
-Although the problems of infinitely-many constraints and unknown map $f_i$ are resolved here in $\text{SOP}_\text{N}$, there is still no closed-form solution for the expected value in $g_{i_5}$.
-Hence, we employ an empirical approximation of the expected value and propose a new scenario optimization problem, denoted by SOP$_\varsigma$, as the following, for any $i\in \{1,\dots,M\}$:
+Although the problems of infinitely-many constraints and unknown map $f_i$ are resolved in $\text{SOP}_\text{N}$, there is still no closed-form solution for the expected value in $g_{i_5}$.
+Hence, we employ an empirical approximation of the expected value and propose a new scenario optimization problem, denoted by SOP$_\varsigma$, for any $i\in \{1,\dots,M\}$:

 with

 where $\hat{N}_i\in\mathbb{N}$ and $\mu_i\in \mathbb{R}_0^+$ are, respectively, the number of samples required for the empirical approximation and the corresponding error introduced by this approximation.
 We denote the optimal value of the objective function SOP$_\varsigma$ by $\eta^*_{\varsigma_i}$.